bitboxer/bitboxer.de/_posts/2013-09-06-my-parents-are-deaf-deal-with-it.markdown

 If you see people signing on the street, it is okay to look.
 If you are curious, just go to them and try to communicate with them.
-[Raul](http://raul.de/leben-mit-behinderung/10-dinge-die-alle-eltern-ihren-kindern-uber-behinderungen-beibringen-sollten/) posted a nice little post (in german) on how to speak to kids about stuff like this.
+[Raul](http://raul.de/leben-mit-behinderung/10-dinge-die-alle-eltern-ihren-kindern-uber-behinderungen-beibringen-sollten/) wrote a nice little article (in german) on how to speak to kids about stuff like this.

 But it is **never** okay to laugh about the fact that they are deaf.
 Never do that.